JackKelly/hypergrib/design.md

     // get key by looking up the appropriate coord labels in self.coord_labels.
     // Returns `None` if any index is out of bounds (which is the same semantics as `Vec::get`).
     // Although maybe it'd be better to return a custom `Error` so we can say which dim
     // is out of bounds?
+Or if there are the wrong number of dims in the `index`?
     Some(key)
   }
 }